One in seven women say the issue of how they fed their baby had a negative impact on their mental health, according to a BBC survey.

 Some three quarters of women who formula-fed their baby (either exclusively or in addition to breastfeeding) said they enjoyed involving their partner or others in feeding their baby.
 Three quarters of these women said that they agreed that using formula allowed them greater freedom in feeding their baby.

-If you want to seek advice or help about perinatal mental health issues you can find a BACP counsellor or psychotherapist via the BACP’s Therapist Directory.
+If you want to seek advice or help about perinatal mental health issues you can find a BACP counsellor or psychotherapist via our Therapist directory.